gholler-sopra/hydrator-plugins/core-plugins/docs/Joiner-batchjoiner.md

 Description
 -----------
-Joins records from one or more input based on join keys.
-Supports `inner` and `outer` joins, selection and renaming of output fields.
+Joiner is a Guavus Enterprise Accelerator that is used when you want to combine fields from one or more inputs, based on join keys.

+Joiner supports `inner` and `outer` joins, selection and renaming of output fields.

 Use Case
 --------
-The transform is used when you want to combine fields from one or more input, similar to the joins in SQL.
+Consider a scenario wherein you want to combine fields from one or more inputs, similar to the joins in SQL.

 Properties
 ----------
-**joinKeys:** List of keys to perform the join operation.
+**joinKeys:** This refers to the list of keys for performing the join operation.
 The list is separated by `&`.
-Join key from each input stage will be prefixed with `<stageName>.` and the relation among join keys from different inputs is represented by `=`.
+The Join key from each input stage will be prefixed with `<stageName>.` and the relation among the join keys from different inputs is represented by `=`.
-For example: customers.customer_id=items.c_id&customers.customer_name=items.c_name means the join key is a composite key of customer id and customer name from customers and items input stages and join will be performed on equality of the join keys.
+For example: customers.customer_id=items.c_id&customers.customer_name=items.c_name means that the join key is a composite key of customer id and customer name from the customers and items input stages, and join will be performed on equality of the join keys.
 This transform only supports equality for joins.

-**selectedFields:** Comma-separated list of fields to be selected and renamed in join output from each input stage.
+**selectedFields:** This is the comma-separated list of fields to be selected and renamed in join output from each input stage.
 Each selected field that should be present in the output must be prefixed with '<input_stage_name>'.
 The syntax for specifying alias for each selected field is similar to sql.
 For example: customers.id as customer_id, customer.name as customer_name, item.id as item_id, <stageName>.inputFieldName as alias.
-The output will have same order of fields as selected in selectedFields.
+The output will have the same order of fields as selected in selectedFields.
 There must not be any duplicate fields in output.

-**requiredInputs:** Comma-separated list of stages.
-Required input stages decide the type of the join.
+**requiredInputs:** This is the comma-separated list of stages.
+The required input stages decide the type of the join.
 If all the input stages are present in required inputs, inner join will be performed.
 Otherwise, outer join will be performed considering non-required inputs as optional.

-**numPartitions:** Number of partitions to use when grouping fields.
-If not specified, the execution framework will decide on the number to use.
+**numPartitions:** This refers to the number of partitions to be used when grouping fields.
+If not specified, the execution framework will decide on the number to be used.

-**Generate Schema:** Verifies the Schema of the The input Sources and generates the output schema for the Output.
+**Generate Schema:** This verifies the Schema of input Sources and generates the output schema for the Output.

 Example
 -------